Larry Nassar moved from Arizona prison after lawyers said he was assaulted

 On Sunday, the serial sex abuser was listed as an inmate at Oklahoma City’s Federal Transfer Center on the Federal Bureau of Prisons website.
 The facility is typically used as a holdover location before inmates are moved to a new location.
 It's not clear where he will be placed after being held in Oklahoma.

-The move comes weeks after Nassar's lawyers said in court filings he was assaulted in May after he was released into the general population of the high-security prison, the Detroit News reported.
-He was subsequently moved out of the general population prior to the move.
+The move comes weeks after Nassar's lawyers said in court filings he was assaulted within a few hours of being placed in the general population, the Lansing State (Michigan) Journal reported.

+Aug.
+19: Simone Biles speaks volumes where USA Gymnastics does not at U.S. Gymnastics Championships

+Aug.
+19: USA Gymnastics CEO needs to realize buzzwords won't fix crisis sparked by Larry Nassar

 Nassar was transferred to the southern Arizona facility after being sentenced on sexual-assault charges in Michigan.
 It is the only high-security federal facility that also offers a sex-offender-management program.